danielabar/meblog/src/markdown/active_storage_form_errors.md

 1. File uploaded to storage service.
 2. New record inserted in database table `active_storage_blobs` with the `key` matching the file name uploaded to storage.
-3. New record inserted in database table `active_storage_attachments` that associated the model (which also got saved in the database) to the blob, which represents the file.
+3. New record inserted in database table `active_storage_attachments` to associate the model to the blob.

 By enabling Direct Uploads, the first two of these have completed, even when the model couldn't be saved due to validation errors.
 This is progress 🙏